tuyenubuntu/monitor-pci-7230/README.md

       ```bash
    pip install lxml
    ```
-3. Place the PCI 7230 library (`aiio.so`) in the root directory of the project.
+3. Place the PCI 7230 library (`monitor7230.so`) in the root directory of the project.
 4. Ensure the `cryptlog.py` module is available for handling encrypted passwords.

 ## Usage